 Hand-held weights or homemade weights — such as plastic soft drink bottles filled with water or sand — may work just as well.
 Resistance bands are another inexpensive option.
 Your own body weight counts, too.
-Try push-ups, abdominal crunches and leg squats.
+Try pushups, pullups, abdominal crunches and leg squats.

 The muscles in your abdomen, lower back and pelvis — known as your core muscles — help protect your back and connect upper and lower body movements.
 Core strength is a key element of a well-rounded fitness training program.

-Older adults in particular should include in their routine exercises to maintain or improve balance.
-This is important because balance tends to deteriorate with age, which can lead to falls and fractures.
+However, anyone can benefit from balance training, as it can help stabilize your core muscles.
 Try standing on one leg for increasing periods of time to improve your overall stability.
 Activities such as tai chi can promote balance, too.

 Ideally, you'll stretch whenever you exercise.
-If you don't exercise regularly, you might want to stretch at least three times a week after warming up to maintain flexibility.
+If you don't exercise regularly, you might want to stretch at least two to three times a week after warming up to maintain flexibility.
 Activities such as yoga promote flexibility, too.

-- 2008 physical activity guidelines for Americans.
-Washington, D.C.: U.S. Department of Health and Human Services. http://www.health.gov/paguidelines/pdf/paguide.pdf.
-Accessed Aug.
-5, 2011.
+- 2008 Physical Activity Guidelines for Americans.
+U.S. Department of Health and Human Services. http://www.health.gov/PAGUIDELINES/guidelines/default.aspx.
+Accessed March 23, 2017.

-- Expert: Muscle training dos and don'ts.
-American College of Sports Medicine. http://www.acsm.org/AM/Template.cfm?Section=Home_Page&template=/CM/ContentDisplay.cfm&ContentID=7166.
-Accessed Aug.
-5, 2011.
+- Resistance training for health and fitness.
+American College of Sports Medicine. http://acsm.org/public-information/brochures.
+Accessed March 23, 2017.

 - Warm up, cool down and be flexible.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00310.
-Accessed Aug.
-5, 2011.
+Accessed March 24, 2017.